breezey12/tappt/README.md

 ### Instant Gratification

 Since there's already a .json transcript provided, you can check out Tappt's functionality without a Speechmatics API key or waiting for an API call to that service, by using `https://www.youtube.com/watch?v=8MNCQTgB7o0` as your URL.
 Some keywords that show up that video are "writing", "writers", "usually", and "talking".
+For a more impressive (longer) example, try `https://www.youtube.com/watch?v=sJm0P8xpDzA` and search for "heartfelt."

 ### Usage